alexeist/easyNeuroNet/README.md

 The network is scalable and can be expanded indefinitely without changing the architecture.

 ## How to use:
-Address your browser to the help folder and follow the instructions.
+Download and unzip the package into your site root folder Address your browser to the help folder and follow the instructions.